tomsWebConsulting/twcsl/Page/Cart/Cart Page Form Text Field Max Length/README.md

 * **2025-09-03**

-  * updated to work with apparent chages Squarespace made to how elements load
+  * updated to work with apparent changes Squarespace made to how elements load
   * bumped version to 0.1.2

 * **2024-05-27**